nubowski/JAVA.TimeTracker/README.md

 ## Documentation

-For more detailed information about the API and how to use it, please refer to our [API Guide](https://github.com/nubowski/JAVA.TimeTracker/blob/master/Docs/API_GUIDE.md)
+For more detailed information about the API and how to use it, please refer to our [API Guide](https://github.com/nubowski/JAVA.TimeTracker/blob/master/Docs/API_GUIDE.md) and [JAVA Docs](https://nubowski.github.io/)

 ## How to Run